UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How can I tell if I need a water softener or a water conditioner?

 If your primary goal is to reduce chalky scale buildup and protect your plumbing without adding sodium to the environment, a conditioner is an excellent choice.
-If you want to completely remove calcium and magnesium to improve soap lather, soften laundry, and reduce dry skin, a traditional water softener will be more effective.
+If you want to completely remove calcium and magnesium to improve soap lather, soften laundry, and reduce dry skin irritation, a traditional water softener will be more effective.

 Can hard water increase my utility bills?